100 things to do in winter in Cape Town

 Enjoy the Casablanca style décor and ambience of Rick’s Café Americaine for killer cocktails during happy hour from 3-5 pm daily, or cosy up at the restaurant’s two huge fireplaces.

 Channel your inner Barney Stintson and experience a new breed of military simulation with the infra-red laser tag war games of Battlefield Live SA.
 It’s like paintball without the pain!

 Wander through the bones of ancient beasts and wonder at South Africa’s greatest artists, on display for ridiculously cheap entrance fees.
 Iziko Museums in a must!

-This interactive exhibition pulls you into the dream of playing rugby for an obsessed and adoring nation, with games testing your handoff, reaction time, fitness, kicking and passing skills that kids and adults will love.
+The interactive exhibitions at the Springbok Experience Rugby Museum pulls you into the dream of playing rugby for an obsessed and adoring nation, with games testing your handoff, reaction time, fitness, kicking and passing skills that kids and adults will love.

 It’s the ultimate Capetonian homage, the pilgrimage up the one of the Seven Natural Wonders of the World.
 Did you know there’s a beach up there?
 And a train?
 Find out more on your own winter adventure up one of the world’s iconic bucket-list spots!

 Planning a trip to Cape Town?
 Book flights and browse accommodation now to get the best rates.
 The Cape Town City Pass gives you access to over 70 of the top Cape Town attractions, tours, and things to see and do, including the popular hop on hop off City Sightseeing bus.